-Our progress has been somewhat slow but steady since we established the Self-Insurance Political Action Committee (SIPAC) about five years ago as a vehicle for SIIA members to channel political contributions to key members of Congress.
-Things have accelerated this year thanks to this more dedicated focused combined with increased staffing resources and you are now starting to see SIIA really establishing itself as a money player in DC.
-Obviously we are not the biggest player by any means but its solid progress that is sure to greatly assist our advocacy efforts.
+Our progress has been somewhat slow but steady since we established the Self-Insurance Political Action Committee (SIPAC) about six years ago as a vehicle for SIIA members to channel political contributions to key members of Congress.
+Things have accelerated this year thanks to this more dedicated focus combined with increased staffing resources and you are now starting to see SIIA really establishing itself as a money player in DC.
+Obviously we are not the biggest player by any means but it's solid progress that is sure to greatly assist our advocacy efforts.

-DK: We've been seeing updates about how successful SIIA has been in securing media placements highlighting the positive aspects of selfinsurance and/or captive insurance, how has the association been able to move the needle on this?
+DK: We've been seeing updates about how successful SIIA has been in securing media placements highlighting the positive aspects of self-insurance and/ or captive insurance.
+How has the association been able to move the needle on this?

-MF: I can tell you this has been a very deliberate process, which started last year with SIIA retaining a top-notch publications firm, specializing in media campaigns and issue advocacy to help us tell the self-insurance story.
+MF: I can tell you this has been a very deliberate process, which started last year with SIIA retaining a top-notch public relations firm, specializing in media campaigns and issue advocacy to help us tell the self-insurance story.
 Since that time we have been working with this firm to craft specific messages that can be pitched to the media.
-These have included general informational pieces about self-insured health plans, as well as Op-Eds focused on specific legislative and regulatory developments at both the federal and state level that affect our marketplace.
+These have included general informational pieces about self-insured health plans, as well as op-eds focused on specific legislative and regulatory developments at both the federal and state level that affect our marketplace,

-More recently, we have proactively engaged our members to assist us with this media outreach effort by identifying employers who have had positive experience with self-insurance and/or captive insurance to serve as interview sources for potential stories and to identify interesting industry trends.

-This collective work has resulted in media placements in several leading publications including The Wall Street Journal, The New York Post, The Pittsburgh Post-Gazette and The New Jersey Star Ledger.
+More recently, we have proactively engaged our members to assist us with this media outreach effort by identifying employers who have had positive experience with selfinsurance and/or captive insurance to serve as interview sources for potential stories and to identify interesting industry trends.
+This collective work has resulted in media placements in several leading publications including The Wall Street Journal, USA Today, Investors Business Daily, Philadelphia Inquirer, The New York Post, The Pittsburgh Post-Gazette and The New Jersey Star Ledger.
 SIIA and self-insurance was also featured in multiple radio interviews over the past year.
-The collective readership reach to date is estimated at 65 million, so our story-telling efforts are having real results.
+The collective readership reach just this year is estimated to be more than 75 million, so our story-telling efforts are having real results.

-Going forward, we hope to advance the discussion in the media to highlight how most of the innovation in health care cost containment is coming from the self-insurance word.
+Going forward, we hope to advance the discussion in the media to highlight how most of the innovation in health care cost containment is coming from the selfinsurance world.
 Separate pitches are also being developed to highlight how captive insurance is solving many critical risk management needs of mid-market companies.

-DK: So the association has its big National Conference & Expo coming up soon in Austin, TX.
+DK: So the association has its big National Conference & Expo coming up soon in Phoenix.
 Are there any particular highlights you would like to preview?

 MF: We think it's going to be a really great event.
-The program will feature two keynote speakers, nearly 40 breakout educational session and the industry's largest exhibit hall.
-In addition, this is a new exciting location for this conference and we are bringing back our party event to help everyone with a last round of networking in a fun environment.
+The program will feature two keynote speakers, nearly 40 breakout educational sessions and the industry's largest exhibit hall.
+We are back at the JW Marriott Desert Ridge Resort & Spa, which is a member favorite, and will conclude the conference with what promises to be an unforgettable party event.

-DK: What does the SIIA conference schedule look like for 2017?
+DK: What does the SIIA conference schedule look like for 2018?

 MF: It has shaped up nicely with something for all of our members, both in terms of content and location.
-Our 2017 conference season will start with the Self-Insured Health Plan Executive Forum, scheduled for March 28-30 at the JW Marriott Star Pass Resort in Tucson, AZ.
-This is a new property for us and we really think our attendees will enjoy being there at that time of the year.
+Our 2018 conference season will start with the Self-Insured Health Plan Executive Forum, scheduled for March 5-7 at the Charleston Place Hotel.
+The program format content will be completely new and fresh.